 Required Notice To Raise the Rent on a Georgia Month-to-Month Lease

-Georgia requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in Georgia is 60 days.
+Georgia requires written notice for a rental increase, but doesn’t specify a particular timeframe.
+This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes.
+In Georgia, this is 60 days.

 Eviction in Georgia Month-to-Month Rentals

-Georgia tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Georgia tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Georgia typically take one to three months.

 For more information on the eviction process in Georgia, click here.